Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 ## **Deployment** <a name="deployment"></a>

 ### **GitHub Pages**
-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages using the following steps
 - Logging in to GitHub and locating the GitHub Repository
 - Clicking the "Settings" Button in the menu tabs.
 - Within the Settings page scrolling down until the "GitHub Pages" section was located.
 - Under the "Source" heading there is a dropdown menu.
 The "Master Branch" was selected.
-- The newly created website address is now displayed in the green box at the top of the Github Pages section.
+- The newly created website address is now displayed in the box at the top of the Github Pages section.

-- There is no difference between the developed version and that deployed on Git Hub Pages
+There is no difference between the developed version and that deployed on Git Hub Pages

+### **Forking the GitHub Repository**
+By forking the GitHub Repository you can make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

+- Log in to GitHub and locate the GitHub Repository
+- At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+- You should now have a copy of the original repository in your GitHub account.
+### **Making a Local Clone**
+- Log in to GitHub and locate the GitHub Repository
+- Under the repository name, click "Clone or download".
+- To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+- Open Git Bash
+- Change the current working directory to the location where you want the cloned directory to be made.
+- Type git clone, and then paste the URL you copied in Step 3.
 ______

 ## **Resources** <a name="resources"></a>